laracasts/blog/articles/Benjamin/03-start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 </form>
 ```

-We are now just missing some code in the controller.
+You've likely written similar HTML countless times.
+Do note, however, that we're referencing Laravel's `@error()` directive to display validation error messages below each input.
+We also include the `@csrf` directive to protect against Cross-Site Request Forgery.

+{definition}
+Cross-Site Request Forgery (**CSRF**) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated
+{/definition}

-### Send the email
+### Send the Email

-In the controller, we will write extremely simple code.
+In the `SendContactEmailController` controller, we can write the necessary logic to send the email.
+We should handle three things within this controller action:

-1. We validate the user's input because we should never trust it.
+1. **Validate** the user's input, because we should never trust it.
-2. We send the email using the Mail Facade and a new instance of ContactMail, our mailable.
+2. **Send** the email using the `Mail` Facade, and the `ContactMail` mailable.
-3. Then, we redirect the user back with a status message (we are displaying it above the form).
+3. **Redirect** the user to the previous page with a status message.

 ```php
 namespace App\Http\Controllers;